310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Tetora %}
-Eep--!!
+Eep—!!
 Don’t just yell out of nowhere!
 You scared me!

 Please look closely, Taichou.
 It’s not a ghost, it’s a guest in their costume!